GenomicsStandardsConsortium/gensc.github.io/pages/standards-intro.md

 - **environment (biome, feature, and material)**
 - **sequencing method**

 Each checklist is then defined by additional type-specific descriptors.
 These specific descriptors are summarized below for each checklist and subchecklist.
-Please note that this summary only includes minimum information for each sequence type, meaning that other conditional and optional descriptors are not included.
+Please note that this summary only includes minimum information for each sequence type, meaning that other conditional and optional descriptors are not included here.

 MIGS-EU
 - isolation and growth condition